 You can't.
 Carbon monoxide is a silent killer that you can't see, taste or smell.
-If the central heating boiler, cooker, heater or fireplace in your home does not get enough ventilation then the fuel may not burn properly, and it could release poisonous carbon monoxide (CO).
+If the central heating boiler, cooker, heater or the fireplace in your home doesn't get enough ventilation then the fuel may not burn properly, and it could release poisonous carbon monoxide (CO).

 Fitting a CO alarm or detector in your home will alert you to the danger of the gas.
 Also, beware of lazy yellow flames on your cooker hob or appliance (flames should be blue), the pilot light on your boiler frequently goes out, or there is increased condensation inside the windows.

-Exposure to the gas indoors can be evident when occupants show symptoms similar to flu or food poisoning – unusual tiredness, feeling or being sick, headache, difficulty breathing, even loss of consciousness.
+Exposure to the gas indoors can be evident when occupants show symptoms similar to flu or food poisoning:

 If you believe these flu-like symptoms are linked to CO in your home, stop using all your gas or solid-fuel appliances (except electricity) and open the windows.

-Visit your GP as soon as possible to check the symptoms, and call the Health and Safety Executive (HSE) Gas Safety free helpline 0800 300 363.
+Visit your GP as soon as possible to check the symptoms, and call the Health and Safety Executive (HSE) Gas Safety free helpline:

 For a combustion appliance, such as a gas central heating boiler, the HSE recommends that it is regularly serviced by a competent person.
 Our gas boiler cover including a service is only provided by Gas Safe registered engineers.

-*Example of a typical 3 bed house, 1 bathroom, with no additional requirements such as new thermostats, radiators, hot water cylinders or additional pipe work.
+* Representative example of a replacement conventional boiler (15kW or 18kW) in the same position in the home, typically suitable for a 3 bed house, 1 bathroom, with no additional requirements such as new thermostats, radiators or additional pipe work.